simon-staal/Odyssey_C_Compiler/admin/log.md

 **05/03/2021**
 Pruned a lot of the unassessed functionality from the lexer and parser, as well as fixed a lot of compilation issues within the AST header files.
 Currently unsure how to ensure the lexer reads from the ifstream src specified by the top-level cpp file, instead of stdin, causing issues with the global `parseAST()` function.
 More work needs to be done on the parser to turn the test program into an AST.

+**10/03/2021**
+Completed all the necessary ast nodes for minimal code example, and added the implementation in the parser.